 How to Choose Curtain Color (Matching Guide)

 Window treatments are one of the important choices in any room.
 If there is only one window in an expansive space, the decision is more straightforward.
-For rooms with large or several windows, the curtain color can make a big difference in the room’s décor.
+For rooms with large or several windows, the curtain color can make a big difference in the room’s dรฉcor.
 Curtain colors may blend into some room’s backgrounds or become a highlight for the interior design.
 Overall, curtain tone and placement have a lot to do with the design you envision.

 Choosing a curtain color also depends on the type of room.
 A kitchen breakfast nook may look perfect with particular curtains that otherwise would not fit well in a master bedroom.
 The same goes for a living room versus a bathroom.
-This guide provides ways to trim down your curtain color search and find the best-looking treatments for your home décor.
+This guide provides ways to trim down your curtain color search and find the best-looking treatments for your home dรฉcor.

 What To Consider When Choosing Curtain Colors

-If you’re beginning with an empty room and deciding what kind of color scheme works best, the curtain color choice is a bit easier.
+If youโre beginning with an empty room and deciding what kind of color scheme works best, the curtain color choice is a bit easier.
 With a planned room design including furniture, wall paint, and decor, you have a better idea of what curtains work the best.

-If you’re changing existing curtains, the choices are a bit challenging.
-Still, the new curtains don’t have to be the same hue as the ones being replaced.
+If youโre changing existing curtains, the choices are a bit challenging.
+Still, the new curtains donโt have to be the same hue as the ones being replaced.
 Either way, matching or accenting colors in the space helps when choosing curtains.
+Curtains can pull a room together when they match or are close to an accent color.
+The accent shade could be an area rug, the room trim, the crown molding hue, or the wall color.

-It’s not advisable to choose a color from smaller, more temporary items such as lamps, pillows, wall art, or knick-knacks that may be replaced from time to time.
+Itโs not advisable to choose a color from smaller, more temporary items such as lamps, pillows, wall art, or knick-knacks that may be replaced from time to time.
 Curtain colors can also tie into the furniture in a room’s layout.
+Instead of struggling with trying to match curtains with the color of the furniture, choose hues that complement or contrast the predominant shade.

 Room Style